Ellen Weston

-Ellen Weston (born Ellen Weinstein) is an American actress, producer, and writer.
+Ellen Weston (born Ellen Rachel Weinstein; April 19, 1939 – May 28, 2026) was an American actress, songwriter, producer and writer.

 Early years

-Born in New York City, Weston is the daughter of educators; her mother was a teacher, and her father was a superintendent of schools.
+Born on April 19, 1939 in New York City, Weston was the daughter of educators; her mother was a teacher, and her father was a superintendent of schools.
 She attended Performing Arts High School, Hofstra University, New York University, and Hunter College.
 She completed work on her Bachelor of Arts degree two years after she dropped out to act full-time.

 Career

 Weston's Broadway credits include Toys in the Attic, A Far Country, and Mary, Mary.